-- Use of Medi-Cal, Healthy Families, or other health programs by you or your family members will NOT affect the public charge decision unless you use Medi-Cal or other government funds to pay for long-term care (in a nursing home or other institution). - Use of CalFresh (food stamps), WIC (the supplemental food program for women, infants, and children), public housing, or other noncash programs by you or your family members will NOT affect the public charge decision. - Use of cash welfare by your children or other family members will NOT affect the public charge decision unless these benefits are your family's only income. - Your own use of cash welfare, such as Supplemental Security Income (SSI), Cash Assistance Program for Immigrants (CAPI), CalWORKs, or General Assistance, MIGHT affect the public charge decision, depending on your situation.
-This is because the Department of Homeland Security (DHS) or U.S. State Department can count your use of these benefits in deciding whether you are likely to become a "public charge."
+- Use of Medicaid, the Children's Health Insurance Program (CHIP), or other health programs by you or your family members will NOT affect the public charge decision unless you use Medicaid or other government funds to pay for long-term care (nursing home or other institutionalized care). - Use of the Supplemental Nutritional Assistance Program (food stamps), WIC (the supplemental food program for women, infants, and children), public housing, or other noncash programs by you or your family members will NOT affect the public charge decision. - Use of cash welfare by your children or other family members will NOT affect the public charge decision unless these benefits are your family's only income. - Your own use of cash welfare, such as Supplemental Security Income (SSI), Temporary Assistance for Needy Families (TANF), or General Assistance, MIGHT affect the public charge decision, depending on your situation.
+This is because the U.S. Department of Homeland Security (DHS) or U.S. State Department can count your use of these benefits in deciding whether you are likely to become a "public charge."